-Reglazing your glasses means you can replace your lenses and keep your frames.
-The benefits of doing so include saving money, time and the environment; all three of which you can agree are perfect reasons to give it a try.
+Reglazing your glasses means you can replace your lenses and keep your favourite frames.
+The benefits of doing so include saving money, time, and the environment; all three of which you can agree are perfect reasons to give it a try.

 When should I reglaze my glasses?

-Updated prescription – you should be having your eyesight tested every two years in the UK, and so with regular check-ups you can keep up to date with your prescriptions.
+You should be having your eyesight tested every two years in the UK, and so with regular check-ups, you can keep up to date with your prescriptions changes.
 Unfortunately for many, our eyesight does deteriorate over time and sometimes it may only be a minor change on a fairly new pair of glasses.
 This is where reglazing is the perfect solution, addressing the vision change without the expensive outlay of new glasses.

-Replacing lenses generally has a much quicker turnaround time than starting from scratch, as sourcing the frames is taken out of the process and at Lensology, stock is held and glazing is done inhouse in a dedicated lab, so you are dealing direct with no retailer middleman.
+Replacing just your lenses generally has a much quicker turnaround time than starting from scratch, as sourcing the frames is taken out of the process.
+Here at Lensology stock is held and glazing is done in-house in a dedicated lab, so you are dealing with us direct, with no retailer middleman.

 Which leads on to the ecological, environmental implications of changing your glasses.
 It may not seem like a huge contributing factor, given the need to change your glasses may not be very regular, but for every single undamaged, working frame thrown away that isn’t recycled, the amount and thus the impact on the environment adds up.
-By keeping your frames for longer, reglazing to replace the lens and, if needed, using the Lensology frame refurbishment service, consumers can keep more waste out of landfill and help reduce manufacturing emissions in the process.
+By keeping your frames for longer, reglazing to replace the lens and, if needed, using the Lensology frame refurbishment service, consumers can keep more plastic waste out of landfill and help reduce manufacturing emissions in the process.
 Find out more about the environmental impact of glasses.

 Whatever you decide on, Lensology can advise and source the correct lenses for your prescription.
 With a 5 Star Trustpilot rating and over 6,500 reviews, ensuring our customers receive the best deals and customer service is our mission.
 See why people choose us.